vadimLuzyanin/React-DnD-Todo-App/README.md

 React DnD Todo App
 ==========================

-This is a simple todo list application
+This is a simple todo list application with Drag and Drop feature

+Lists can be saved and loaded from browser local storage

 Was built using `react-beautiful-dnd` and `Material-UI`

-Layout if fully responsive now

 Live version is available here:
 ------------------------------